 Today the club is still run by volunteers, still provides a valuable service to the community, and is self-financing receiving no funding from government and only relatively small community grants from Dublin City Council.
 However we do enjoy the support of DCC who run various activities at the club, including our infamous Tea Dances held every couple of months or so (see the special events calendar on our home page for the next one).

 The Evergreen Club is managed by a committee elected annually at its AGM which is open to all members of the club.
-Currently the Chairperson is Bernard McGlade, Secretary Fionnuala Blake, and the Treasurer John Grant.
-The other committee members are Neil O'Reilly, Angela O'Duffy, James Fitzpatrick, Joseph McDonough and Ann Moriarty.
+Currently the Acting Chairperson is Neil O'Reilly, Secretary Fionnuala Blake, and the Treasurer John Grant.
+The other committee members are Angela O'Duffy, James Fitzpatrick, Joseph McDonough and Ann Moriarty.